plone/training/voltoaddons/01-addon-basics.rst

     npm install -g @plone/generator-volto
     yo @plone/volto myvoltoproject

-The yo-based generator partially integrates addons (it can generate a ``package.json`` with addons and workspaces already specified).
+The yo-based generator partially integrates add-ons (it can generate a ``package.json`` with add-ons and workspaces already specified).

 Addons - first look
 -------------------

-Although still in their infancy, 2020 is the year of the Volto addons.
+Although still in their infancy, 2020 is the year of the Volto add-ons.
 The Bethoven Sprint was a key moment in arriving at a consensus on how to load the addons and what capabilities they should have.
-With a common understanding on what exactly is an addon, many new addons were published and can now be integrated with unmodified Volto projects.
+With a common understanding on what exactly is an add-on, many new add-ons were published and can now be integrated with unmodified Volto projects.

 The `collective/awesome-volto`__ repo tracks most of them (submit PRs if